List of Baki the Grappler characters: Kaio Retsu

+Jack Hammer

-Baki's half brother.
-He's a pitfighter from Canada and the son of Yujiro and a Canadian United Nations operative who Yujiro met in Vietnam during the Vietnam War.
+Jack Hammer (ジャック・ハンマー, Jakku Hanmā) is a Canadian pitfighter and Baki's half brother.
+He is the son of Yujiro and a Canadian United Nations operative who Yujiro met in Vietnam during the Vietnam War.
 Like Baki, he has since childhood wished to surpass his father in strength and martial ability.
 His obsession to defeat his father led to extreme overtraining at various fighting gyms which led to the deterioration of his body.
 He claimed he will never be able to defeat his father with normal training.
 After his encounter with the Yujiro-inspired scientist, he received from him steroids to match his overtraining and gained immense power in the process.
 One of his main techniques is biting, and he can bite hard enough to easily crush wood with his teeth.
-He fights Sergio Silva in round 1, and Misaki Kengo in round 2 before beating the undefeated Andre Andov Garrand in round 3.
-In round 4 he fights Goki Shibukawa and he then fights Baki Hanma in the finals of the tournament where he congratulates his brother for a well fought victory.
+He fights Sergio Silva in round one, Misaki Kengo in round two, the undefeated Alexander Gallen in round three, and Goki Shibukawa in round four.
+He then fights Baki Hanma in the finals of the tournament where he congratulates his brother for a well fought victory.
 Afterwards, he takes on his father and is soundly defeated.
-Makes an appearance in the second manga series and battles against the Russian convict Sikorsky and Mohammad Alai Jr. He is treated by Kureha Kosho by having his limbs extended, making Jack Hammer even bigger than when he fought in the tournament.
-He reappears in the third manga, in the military base where Pickle is captive, along with 7 other fighters.
-He fights Pickle in the Korakuen area.
+In the second manga series, Jack battles Russian convict Sikorsky and Mohammad Alai Jr. He is treated by Kureha Kosho by having his limbs extended, making Jack even bigger than when he fought in the tournament.
+He reappears in the third manga, in the military base where Pickle is captive, along with seven other fighters.
+He fights Pickle in the underground area.
 First they do a "bite challenge", and Jack gets his jaw's flesh stripped off, leaving his teeth and muscles.
 It appears Jack has taken drugs once again, and he manages to hit Pickle many times while also getting his right ear bitten off.
 Then, he get a clean hit from Pickle with full power to the jaw, and get his jaw as well as his teeth and parts of his cranium broken.
 However, he choose to continue to fight, making Pickle run out of fear, but then Jack is knocked out once again, and tied to the flag of a building.
 Upon learning this, Jack has a mental breakdown.
 After being one of many witnesses to Baki's fight with Yujiro he trains even harder to beat his father with new found determination.
 After finishing all of his body modifications, he fought Motobe in a park and was thrashed, having all of his teeth knocked out.
 He would later obtain new teeth made of titanium.